CircuitVerse/CircuitVerse/README.md

 To help new contributors get started, we've created a video guide titled **"Getting Started with CircuitVerse"**.
 This video covers:
 - Introduction to CircuitVerse and its technical structure.
 - Step-by-step setup using GitHub Codespaces.
-- A high level walkthrough of the codebase directory structure and key files.
+- A high-level walkthrough of the codebase directory structure and key files.
 - Contribution guidelines for effective collaboration.

 🎥 [Watch the "Getting Started with CircuitVerse" Video](https://youtu.be/TUdHWUdz_-8)